investmentblockchain/IBP-Core/doc/README.md

-ICPro Core 0.12.1
+IBP Core 0.12.1
 =====================

-This is the official reference wallet for ICPro digital currency and comprises the backbone of the ICPro peer-to-peer network.
-You can [download ICPro Core](https://www.ibp.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for IBP digital currency and comprises the backbone of the IBP peer-to-peer network.
+You can [download IBP Core](https://www.ibp.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run ICPro on your native platform.
+The following are some helpful notes on how to run IBP on your native platform.

 ### Unix